Brighton and Chichester Railway

 The Brighton and Chichester Railway was an early railway in southern England running between the towns of Shoreham and Chichester in Sussex.
 It operated between 1845 and 1846.

 History

 Following the completion of the London and Brighton Railway (LBR) in 1841, with its branch line running to Shoreham, a natural extension appeared to be westwards towards Chichester and ultimately Portsmouth.
 A new company was therefore created in 1844 to build the first stage of such a line, which would then be operated by the LBR.
-The new company achieved Parliamentary approval in July of that year construction began.
+The new company achieved approval in the Brighton and Chichester Railway Act 1844 (7 & 8 Vict. c. lxvii); construction began that same year.

 Construction

 The new line involved constructing a viaduct at Shoreham and an opening bridge over the River Arun at Ford, West Sussex.
 The new line was opened in stages between November 1845 and June 1846.